tensorflow/agents/README.md

 TF Agents has stable and nightly releases.
 The nightly releases are often fine but can have issues due to upstream libraries being in flux.
 The table below lists the version(s) of TensorFlow tested with each TF Agents' release to help users that may be locked into a specific version of TensorFlow.
+0.9.0 was the last release compatible with Python 3.6.
 0.3.0 was the last release compatible with Python 2.

 Release | Branch / Tag                                               | TensorFlow Version
 ------- | ---------------------------------------------------------- | ------------------